 7.9 The secretary shall forward to all members a soft copy of the draft minutes by email of each annual and extraordinary general meeting as soon as possible after its conclusion and members can have a hard copy upon request.

-8.3 Names for the above offices in paragraph (1) shall be proposed and seconded and election will be by a simple majority vote of the members at the annual general meeting.
+8.3 Names for the above office-bearers in paragraph (1) shall be proposed and seconded and election will be by a simple majority vote of the members at the annual general meeting.
 A member must have served on the Committee during the preceding year in order to be eligible to be elected as President.
 In the event that no Committee member is willing or able to take up the post of President, a non-Committee member may then be elected to the post.
 All the office bearers shall hold office for 2 years and may be re-elected, except for the President, who may not hold the post for more than 4 consecutive years.

-8.4 The function of the Committee is to organize and supervise the day to day activities of the Society and to make decisions on matters affecting its running within the general policy laid down by the general meeting.
+8.4 The function of the Committee is to organize and supervise the day to day activities of the Association and to make decisions on matters affecting its running within the general policy laid down by the general meeting.
 The Committee may not act contrary to the express wishes of the general meeting without the prior reference to it and shall always remain subordinate to the general meeting.
 It shall furnish a report to each annual general meeting on its activities during the previous year.

 8.5 The Committee shall meet at least once every three months and 7 days’ notice of each meeting shall be given to the members.
 The President acting alone, or not less than three of its members acting together may call for a meeting of the Committee to be held at any time.
 At least one half of the Committee members must be present for its proceedings to be valid and to constitute a quorum.

 8.6 Where any urgent matter requiring the approval of the Committee arises and it is not possible to convene a meeting, the Secretary may obtain such approval by means of a circular and emails.
 The following conditions must be fulfilled before a decisions of the Committee is deemed to have been obtained:-